No plan in sight: Test troubles cloud Trump recovery effort

 “It’s a little bit like rationing,” Patel said.

+Trump’s “testing czar,” Dr. Brett Giroir, said Friday the U.S. would need to process 4.5 million tests per month to enter the first phase of easing social distancing guidelines, under the White House’s reopening plan.
+Currently the U.S. is conducting about 1 million tests per week, Giroir said.

+“We’re going to continue to push that further and further as we open up the laboratories and are able to open all the supplies we need,” Giroir said.

-Trump also has promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
-Federal officials initially distributed 15 machines to public health labs in each of the 50 states and U.S. territories, along with 250 to the Indian Health Service.
+Trump and his deputies have have promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
+Federal officials initially distributed 15 machines to each of nearly all the public health labs in U.S. states and territories, along with 250 to the Indian Health Service.
 Alaska received 50.

-But governors say they didn’t get enough cartridges needed to run large numbers of the Abbott tests.
+But governors say they didn’t get enough cartridges needed to run large numbers of the tests.

-On Thursday, Raimondo said the state had now received about 850 tests.

 Federal health officials declined to say how many cartridges were initially sent to states, but said more will be available as Abbott increases production.
-The company says it is currently producing 50,000 cartridges daily.
+The company says it is currently producing 50,000 cartridges daily and has shipped more than 600,000 to hospitals, emergency care clinics and other health care facilities nationwide.

-The U.S. is currently testing roughly 145,000 people daily, for a total of 3.4 million results reported, according to state data compiled by the Covid Tracking Project.
+The U.S. is currently testing roughly 145,000 people daily, for a total of 3.5 million results reported, according to state data compiled by the COVID Tracking Project.
 Public health experts say capacity needs to be much higher, in part to repeatedly test essential workers and to isolate those who test positive and to track down their close contacts to prevent new outbreaks.

 “We still probably need to be doing three times more testing than we’re doing now,” said Dr. Ashish K. Jha, director of the Global Health Institute at Harvard.
 “I don’t see America getting by anytime soon with 100,000 to 150,000 tests.”